alex-bellon/wikipedia/README.md

 - [Shepard tone](https://en.wikipedia.org/wiki/Shepard_tone) - is a sound consisting of a superposition of sine waves separated by octaves.
 This creates the auditory illusion of a tone that continually ascends or descends in pitch, yet which ultimately seems to get no higher or lower.
 - [Suite for Piano (Schoenberg)](https://en.wikipedia.org/wiki/Suite_for_Piano_(Schoenberg))

+### Performing Arts
+- [Mise-en-scène](https://en.wikipedia.org/wiki/Mise-en-sc%C3%A8ne) - the stage design and arrangement of actors in scenes for a theatre or film production, both in visual arts through storyboarding, visual theme, and cinematography, and in narrative storytelling through direction.

 ### Visual Art
 - [Animal-made art](https://en.wikipedia.org/wiki/Animal-made_art) - art created by an animal.
 Animal-made works of art have been created by apes, elephants, cetacea, reptiles, and bowerbirds, among other species.
 - [Lost artworks](https://en.wikipedia.org/wiki/Lost_artworks) - original pieces of art that credible sources indicate once existed but that cannot be accounted for in museums or private collections or are known to have been destroyed deliberately or accidentally, or neglected through ignorance and lack of connoisseurship.